-The Employee's Withholding Allowance Certificate, directs Amherst College to withhold the correct Federal income tax from your pay.
+The W-4 Employee's Withholding Allowance Certificate, directs Amherst College to withhold the correct Federal income tax from your pay.
 Please be aware of the federal income tax withholding rules as they may apply to your situation.
-A "single" student who had no federal income tax liability in 2014 and whose total earnings for 2015 will be less than $6,300 (or $10,150, if no one else is eligible to claim him or her as a dependent for income tax purposes) may claim "exempt" status.
-However, if such a student has more than $350 in unearned income (e.g., interest or dividend income), he or she may not claim "exempt" status if total income from all sources will exceed $1000 for the calendar year.
+A "single" student who had no federal income tax liability in 2016 and whose total earnings for 2017 will be less than $6,350 (or $10,300 if no one else is eligible to claim him or her as a dependent for income tax purposes) may claim "exempt" status.
+However, if such a student has more than $350 in unearned income (e.g., interest or dividend income), he or she may not claim "exempt" status if total income from all sources will exceed $1,050 for the calendar year.

 Social Security tax (F.I.C.A.) is not withheld from student earnings on-campus during the academic year.
 F.I.C.A. taxes must be withheld from any off-campus earnings and summer employment on campus.

-I-9, tax withholding and Direct Deposit forms are also available in the Office of Financial Aid, B-5 Converse Hall.
+I-9 and tax withholding forms are also available in the Office of Financial Aid, B-5 Converse Hall.

 To be paid, you must complete a payroll time sheet every two weeks.
 The due dates for time sheets are listed on the back of the forms, which should be available from your employer.
 You should complete and sign your time sheet and give it to your supervisor for signature.
 Your supervisor will submit it to the Student Payroll Office.
 Time sheets submitted after the due date or which are incomplete will result in a two-week delay in the issuance of a paycheck.